briandfoy/briandfoy.github.io/_posts/2021-10-16-don-t-compare-covid-to-deaths-from-war.md

 This is still a bit misleading though because some of those numbers can overlap.
 Heart disease and COVID can apply to the same death.
 But, that's not the point.
-It's the scale of the problem and it's comparison to other things.
+It's the scale of the problem and its comparison to other things.
 COVID is as bad as it is and we don't need to drag other numbers into it.